pinbus1/sonpinwebsite/README.md

 # sonpinwebsite
 Personal website to display hobbies, etc. Show who I am is the goal?

-Link to access would be here:
+Link to access would be here (pages link for now):
 (link here when ready)

+⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯
+As of Jul.
+10, this is the final design of the website.
+Information on what to display is currently being organized and will upload when I finally chose the right stuff to show off :)